ericelliott/react-easy-universal/README.md

 ## Status

-Developer preview.
+Developer RDD preview.
 Nothing to see, yet.

 ## What's included?